K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/README.md

 # K3NG CW Keyer (Modified for ESP32)

-Based on a 2022 version, modifed to run on ESP32-WROOM32 with BT keyboards and TFT and LCD displays and compiled under ESP-IDF, not Arduino.
+Based on a 2022 version, modifed to run on ESP32-WROOM32 with BT keyboards and TFT and LCD displays and compiled under ESP-IDF, or with some limitations Arduino.
+To build under ESP-IDF (preferred) see https://github.com/K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/wiki/Building-the-Project-with-ESP%E2%80%90IDF
+To build under Arduino IDE see https://github.com/K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/wiki/Building-the-project-with-Arduino-IDE

 From the orignal K3NG site: